Open repair of an Abdominal Aortic Aneurysm (AAA)

 What to expect

-You will be admitted to hospital on the day of or the day before your operation.
-You will be in hospital for from 3 to 10 days depending on the type of operation you have.
+You will usually be admitted to hospital on the day of your operation and will be in hospital from 5 to 10 days depending on the type of operation you have.

 While you are a patient in the DCC the physiotherapist will visit you to show you how to do breathing and leg exercises.
 This is to help prevent blood clots forming you will also be given small daily injections of a medication to thin the blood.